In 30 seconds…

 Current Treatments for Male Pattern Baldness

 Topical Minoxidil comes as a liquid, spray, or foam that’s applied directly to the scalp.
-Minoxidil (brand name “Rogaine”) is a vasodilator, which means that it expands the blood vessels, increasing the blood flow to your hair follicles.
+Minoxidil (brand name “Rogaine”) is a vasodilator, which means that it expands the blood vessels, increasing the blood flow to your existing hair follicles.
 This helps to revitalise damaged follicles as they receive more oxygen and nutrients from your blood, with minimal side effects.

 These two treatments work to reduce or even reverse hair loss in the majority of men.
 Finasteride has been proven effective for 9 out of 10 men and Minoxidil for 6 out of 10 men.
 Used together, therefore, they work for over 90% of men.